 Types Of Communication Barriers

-There are several types of communication barriers that can prevent us from effectively communicating with others.
+Several types of communication barriers can prevent us from effectively communicating with others.
 Some of the most common include: